poanchen/poanchen.github.io/_posts/2017-10-31-Installing-Marsyas-with-Python-bindings-on-Ubuntu-14.04.3-LTS-64-bits.md

 Next, we are ready to get the latest released version of Marsyas from GitHub, configure and compile.

 Note: the hack that I was talking about was that the latest released version 0.5.0 from github.com/marsyas/marsyas did not really work for me when I did it.
-I had to fork the repository and make some adjustments in order for it to work.
+I had to fork the repository and make some adjustments in order for it to work.&nbsp;&nbsp;<a href="https://github.com/poanchen/code-for-blog/blob/master/2017/10/31/Installing-Marsyas-with-Python-bindings-on-Ubuntu-14.04.3-LTS-64-bits/commands.sh" target="_blank">source code</a>
 <pre>
   <code class="bash">
     wget https://github.com/poanchen/marsyas/archive/version-0.5.1.tar.gz